aws-samples/iam-policy-tester-pipeline/README.md

 #### 4. Replace the Policy Source ARN

 You need to specify the user, group, or role whose policies you want to include in the simulation.
-To do this, within the `sample-lambda` directory, modify the value in `scripts/source.txt` file.
+To do this, within the `SampleLambda` directory, modify the value in `scripts/source.txt` file.

 #### 5. Push the code AWS CodeCommit